 - Ideal For: Young professionals, entrepreneurs, fashion and design enthusiasts

-Milan is Italy’s financial and fashion capital.
-It offers great career opportunities, especially in the finance, design, and technology sectors.
-The city has a cosmopolitan atmosphere and a significant international community.
+Milan is Italy’s financial and fashion capital, with numerous career opportunities in finance, design, and technology.
+It has a cosmopolitan feel and a large international community, which makes it appealing for professionals and expats.

 - Population: Approximately 390,000